rritec/powerbi/README.md

 		- Learn how to implement Cross join,Non equi join.
 		- Learn SQL Queries of Joins
 	- Query Folding
+		- What is query folding
+		- What are the sources support Query Folding
 		- How to see Native Query
 	- Project 1: Power Query Editor Level Project
 		- Import Data from Access Database